foliovision/fv-wordpress-flowplayer/readme.txt

 = My video doesn't play in Internet Explorer 9 and 10 =

 Most of the issues is caused by bad mime type on the server which serves your video files.
-Our plugin contains an automated checked for this - visit a post with a MP4 or M4V video as logged in administrator and you will see a warning if the mime type is wrong.
+Our plugin contains an automated checked for this - just click the "Check Videos" button on the plugin Settings screen.

 Here's how to fix the mime type: